The Best DNA Test Kit Roundup for 2022

 - AncestryDNA combines origins and ethnicity data and gives you access to your DNA matches.
 This package costs $99.

-- AncestryDNA Traits + Family Tree Bundle will set you back $120 and adds in a three-month World Explorer membership - the feature that lets you explore records and build your family tree.
+- AncestryDNA Traits + Family Tree Bundle will set you back $120 and includes a three-month World Explorer membership - the feature that lets you explore records and build your family tree.

 During our AncestryDNA review, we learned that you have to pay a separate subscription fee if you want to use the family tree and record searching features.
 If you want to access US databases on ancestry alone, the monthly fee is $24.99.
 If you want worldwide records, prepare to pay $39.99.